kellyluo25/recollectives/_posts/2022-unfinished-thoughts.md

 - **my youtube playlist mixtape**
 - **attic-dwellers that live rent-free**: the things i should start charging rent for in my mind
 - **the genius of spotify playlists**
-- ready for the red-carpet: obsession with pretty people in pretty outfits

 -